Fragtality/PilotsDeck/README.md

 #### PRIMITIVE

 **Primitive Type**:<br/>
-Choose between a Line, Rectange or Ellipse (just the outline or filled) to be drawn in the specified Color on the Canvas.<br/>
+Choose between a Line, Rectangle or Ellipse (just the outline or filled) to be drawn in the specified Color on the Canvas.<br/>
 Note that for a Line, the Position and Size Field will be used as Start and End Point of the Line!
 <br/><br/>